airplane-mode/stage-director/README.md

 Redux is a great way of managing application state, but for many common use cases it requires a lot of plumbing: actions, action creators, and reducers, spread across multiple files, usually in multiple directories.

-Stage Director was created by @airshanemode and @jfyles for [Mr. Farnell's Curious Jaunts](http://curiousjaunts.co.uk) to provide a streamlined API for working with redux.
+Stage Director was created by @airshanemode and @jfyles for [Any One Thing](http://anyonething.co.uk) to provide a streamlined API for working with redux.
 It reduces the complexity of managing application state and asynchronously interfacing with external APIs so that you can focus on the logic that makes your application amazing.

 ## Installation